 IPVanish – Final thoughts

 That’s it for our full IPVanish VPN review.
 IPVanish is a simple VPN to use with apps available for every major platform, and support for Wi-Fi routers, Chromebooks, and more.
 The security and privacy features are fantastic, and beyond what some competing services offer.

-The speed has been pretty average in my experience, which could be because of my location, but the stability and reliability of the connection are impressive.
-Unfortunately, some of things people use VPN’s for like circumventing geolocation blocks on Netflix aren’t possible here.
+The speed has been pretty average in my experience.
+That could be because of where I am of course.
+However, the stability and reliability of the connection are impressive.
+Unfortunately, some of the things people use VPNs for like circumventing geolocation blocks on Netflix aren’t possible here.
 For almost everything else, IPVanish is a great choice.

-We’ll have a better picture of how it stacks up against the competition as we continue this series of VPN reviews.
-If there is a particular VPN you would like us review, let us know in the comments!
+If there is a particular VPN you would like us to review, let us know in the comments!
 Not sure if IPVanish is right for you?
 Don’t forget to check out our other reviews of some of the best services available on the market: